Take a look inside 3 images

 Cons: You can't import content, so it could take time crafting presentations.

-Bottom Line: You can use this tool to create dynamic presentations that strike a balance between information and interaction.
+Bottom Line: This tool's dynamic presentations strike a nice balance between information and interaction.

 Mentimeter helps to solve the problem of always calling on the same students by getting feedback from the entire class.
 Start your day with a class poll to gauge mood, warm up, or ask an essential question.
 Use an Action Priority Matrix to determine which skills to teach first (involving students in instructional planning) and perform quick assessments using the quiz feature to anonymously check for concept mastery.
 Host a March Madness-style tournament, letting students vote weekly on their favorite books, scientists, characters, or historical figures.
 Crowdsource a word cloud to brainstorm character traits of famous leaders throughout history, innovative inventions, or solutions to real-world problems.
 Group discussions with questions related to themes or scientific discoveries are easily implemented.